AlexPoltak/vrs_cvicenie_3/README.md

 ```

-> This method contains method readProjectFileFromXml(new project version),readProjectFile(old project version) that serves to parse all values from lidar, calibration,trajectory and camera files and assigns all needed variables.
+> This method contains method **readProjectFileFromXml**(new project version),**readProjectFile**(old project version) that serves to parse all values from lidar, calibration,trajectory and camera files and assigns all needed variables.